Hermitian K-theory, derived equivalences and Karoubi's Fundamental Theorem: Grothendieck-Witt groups of dg categories

-\begin{definition} A {\em dg category with weak equivalences} is a pair $\scA = (\A,w)$ where $\A$ is a dg category and $w\subset Z^0\A^{\pretr}$ a set of morphisms such that there is a full dg subcategory $\A_0 \subset \A$ with the property that a morphism in $\A^{\pretr}$ is a weak equivalence if and only if it is an isomorphism in the triangulated category $\T(\A,\A_0)$ of the localization pair $(\A,\A_0)$.
-If $(\A,\A^w)$ is the saturation of $(\A,\A_0)$ then the dg subcategory $\A^w$ and the set of weak equivalences $w \subset \A^{\pretr}$ determine each other.
-In other words, a dg category with weak equivalences is the same as a saturated localization pair.
-The triangulated category associated with a dg category with weak equivalences $\scA = (\A,w)$ is the triangulated category
+\begin{definition} A {\em dg category with weak equivalences} is a pair $\scA = (\A,w)$ where $\A$ is a pointed dg category and $w\subset Z^0\A^{\pretr}$ is a set of morphisms which is saturated in $\A$.
+A map $f$ in $w$ is called {\em weak equivalence}.
+The {\em triangulated category of a dg category with weak equivalences} $\scA = (\A,w)$ is the triangulated category